kumar8600/yabai-mode/README.md

 -------------

 1. Put source codes and `CMakeLists.txt` on your source tree.
-2. Create build-tree named `build`.
+2. Create build-tree named `emacs-build`.
 (If you don't do it, this package asks you where do I create build-tree.)
 3. Just open your source code.
 Enjoy!

 Advanced Usage